-Some VET courses are offered through GIHS and may be delivered at school, while others utilise other school or training sites within the region.
-This may mean students need to travel to another learning site as part of their studies.
+Some VET courses offered at Glenunga may be delivered at school, while other courses may be delivered at other schools or training facilities within the area.
+This means students may need to travel to another learning site as part of their studies.

 There are many benefits to completing a VET course.
 Students can: